-An example of the latter occurs in the study of Core Choreographies (CC), a minimalistic theory of choreographic programming [8], where we show that the set of projectable choreographies in CC is Turing-complete in two steps.
-First, we show that CC is Turing-complete, ignoring the question of projectability (the choreographies constructed in the proof are clearly not projectable); then, we define an amendment procedure and prove an operational correspondence between choreographies and their amendments.
+An example of the latter occurs in the study of Core Choreographies (CC), a minimalistic theory of choreographic programming [10], where we showed that the set of projectable choreographies in CC is Turing-complete in two steps.
+First, we showed that CC is Turing-complete, ignoring the question of projectability (the choreographies constructed in the proof are clearly not projectable); then, we defined an amendment procedure and prove an operational correspondence between choreographies and their amendments.
 As a consequence, the subset of projectable choreographies is also Turing-complete.
 A similar argument, using the operational correspondence result between projectable choreographies and their implementations, shows that the process calculus used (Stateful Processes, or SP) is Turing-complete.